cahuparo/academic-chparada/content/authors/camilo/_index.md

 - Visitors
 ---

-I am a translational plant pathologist leveraging advanced genomic tools and field research to address critical agricultural challenges.
-My research is anchored in creating actionable solutions for growers by linking molecular insights with practical applications.
-As a postdoctoral scholar at Oregon State University, I focus on developing diagnostic tools, studying pathogen population genomics, and investigating pathogen genomics.
-Currently, I am co-leading projects to validate CRISPR-based diagnostics for field pathogen detection and contributing to a large-scale effort to sequence and annotate over 100 *Phytophthora* genomes.
-These initiatives aim to improve disease monitoring and management strategies in diverse agricultural systems.
-Outside of research, I am passionate about science communication and mentoring.
-My goal is to inspire the next generation of scientists while advancing sustainable and effective disease management practices.
+I am a translational plant pathologist dedicated to bridging fundamental research with real-world disease management solutions.
+Originally from Colombia, I earned my B.Sc. in Biotechnological Engineering at Universidad Francisco de Paula Santander before moving to the United States to pursue graduate training in Plant Pathology at North Carolina State University.
+My early work focused on managing devastating plant pathogens, including Phytophthora capsici in vegetable crops and Ceratocystis fimbriata (black rot) in sweetpotato, where I combined phenotpying in greenhouse and field trials, molecular biology, and innovative genomics to improve disease resistance and management strategies.
+Currently, as a postdoctoral researcher at Oregon State University, I lead projects that develop CRISPR-based diagnostics, sequence and annotate numerous **Phytophthora** genomes, and enhance bioinformatics tools for pathogen surveillance.
+I am passionate about bringing scientific advances to growers and extension personel through applied research, on-farm trials, and direct stakeholder engagement.
+Equally important to me is mentoring the next generation of scientists, especially those from diverse backgrounds, and fostering an inclusive, collaborative environment.
+Through my commitment to translational plant pathology, I strive to ensure that discoveries in genomics, population biology, and diagnostics lead to tangible, sustainable solutions for crop producers in the U.S. and around the globe.